The Benefits of Creatine: A Comprehensive Guide

 - Fitness Ali

-- Aug 15
+- Aug 15, 2025

-- 2 min read
+- 3 min read

-I’d vaguely heard of the fitness supplement creatine but never paid much attention—it’s something I always associated with heavy-duty weightlifters.
-Lately though, it’s been popping up everywhere.
+I’d vaguely heard of the fitness supplement creatine but never paid much attention.
+It’s something I always associated with heavy-duty weightlifters.
+Lately, though, it’s been popping up everywhere.
 When I learned it’s actually a naturally occurring compound found in our bodies—mostly in our muscles—I was intrigued.

 Creatine helps supply energy to our cells, especially muscle cells, by supporting the production of ATP (adenosine triphosphate), the body’s primary energy currency.
+The result?
+It can help maintain and even build muscle mass—if you’re working out.

-Your body makes creatine from amino acids, mainly in the liver and kidneys.
+Natural Production: Your body makes creatine from amino acids, mainly in the liver and kidneys.

-You can also get it from food, especially red meat and seafood.
+Dietary Sources: You can also get it from food, especially red meat and seafood.

-It’s widely available as a dietary supplement.
+Supplement Form: It’s widely available as a dietary supplement.

-May support brain function: some evidence suggests it can aid cognitive performance, especially during stress or lack of sleep.
+May Support Brain Function: Some evidence suggests it can aid cognitive performance, especially during stress or lack of sleep.

 Creatine Monohydrate

-The most researched and proven form.
+Well-Researched: It is the most researched and proven form.

-Improves muscle strength, power, and growth.
+Improves Muscle Strength: It enhances muscle strength, power, and growth.

-Helps preserve muscle during calorie restriction, inactivity, or aging.
+Preserves Muscle: Helps preserve muscle during calorie restriction, inactivity, or aging.

-May cause mild water retention in muscles.
+Water Retention: May cause mild water retention in muscles.

 Best choice for both maintaining and building muscle.